openethereum/openethereum.github.io/External-Address-Format-(SS58).md

 ## Checksum types

-Several potential checksum strategies exist within Polkadot, giving different length and longevity guarantees.
+Several potential checksum strategies exist within Substrate, giving different length and longevity guarantees.
 There are two types of checksum preimage (known as SS58 and AccountID) and many different checksum lengths (1 to 8 bytes).

-In all cases for Polkadot, the [Blake2-256](https://en.wikipedia.org/wiki/BLAKE_(hash_function)) hash function is used.
+In all cases for Substrate, the [Blake2-256](https://en.wikipedia.org/wiki/BLAKE_(hash_function)) hash function is used.
 The variants simply select the preimage used as the input to the hash function and the number of bytes taken from its output.

 The bytes used are always the left most bytes.
 The input to be used is one of: